-Our Emergency First Aid at Work course is aimed at low-to-medium risk environments or where Health and Safety Executive (HSE) guidelines indicate staff should hold a certificate in Emergency First Aid at Work.
+Emergency First Aid at Work is aimed at low-to-medium risk environments or where Health and Safety Executive (HSE) guidelines indicate staff should hold a certificate in Emergency First Aid at Work.

-This 1-day course provides a basic overview of the core elements of first aid.
+This 1-day course provides an overview of the core elements of first aid.
 As a result, learners are equipped with the knowledge and skills required to respond effectively to a range of accidents and first aid emergencies in the workplace.

 Practical lessons include CPR, choking, the recovery position, bleeding, and burns.
 Especially relevant is the lesson on how to use an Automated External Defibrillator (AED) due to this now being recognised as a vital step in Basic Life Support.

-- 1.1 – Roles and Responsibilities of the First Aider
+- Roles and responsibilities of the first aider

 If your first aid needs assessment identifies a requirement for additional training, we also offer First Aid at Work which teaches the skills to recognise and treat a wider range of injuries and medical conditions.

-On successful completion of this course, you will receive an Emergency First Aid at Work certificate which is valid for three years.
+On successful completion of this course you will receive a HSE compliant Emergency First Aid at Work certificate which is valid for three years.